 Academic Programs and Degrees

-- Master of Divinity (MDiv): two-year, ordination-track program considers the relationships and intersections of religions, the arts, race, class, gender, embodiment, ecologies, cultural representations, sexualities, spiritual practices, justice and peace issues, technologies, and global economic realities.
+- Master of Divinity (MDiv): three-year, ordination-track program considers the relationships and intersections of religions, the arts, race, class, gender, embodiment, ecologies, cultural representations, sexualities, spiritual practices, justice and peace issues, technologies, and global economic realities.

 - Master of Arts in Social Change (MASC): two-year program focused on sustainable, spiritually based social activism informed by queer studies, feminist and womanist studies, social ethics, moral injury, liberation theologies, Unitarian Universalist heritage and living tradition, religion and the arts, transformative pedagogies, Postcolonial/ Decolonial/ Transmodern Theories; Climate change and eco-justice; psychology and religion; mental health and disabilities studies; and poverty scholarship.